evariste-club/evariste-club.github.io/README.md

 Hints and a walkthrough will be eventually uploaded; try it out first for a day or two; otherwise, look at the hints.
 The challenge will end after a week, around the 9th of April.

-When you've found the flag, please mail it to us at (mailto:evariste@sc.iiitd.ac.in)[evariste@sc.iitd.ac.in].
+When you've found the flag, please mail it to us at [evariste@sc.iitd.ac.in](mailto:evariste@sc.iiitd.ac.in).

-If you liked these challenges (we will do more of these if there is enough interest!), you can check out (https://overthewire.org/wargames/bandit/)[OverTheWire].
+If you liked these challenges (we will do more of these if there is enough interest!), you can check out [OverTheWire](https://overthewire.org/wargames/bandit).